jvranish/blog/_posts/2020-09-19-4-in-1_Gaming_Computer_for_Cheap.md

 These VMs are _major_ overkill for AOE2.
 Each of them have about 2x the CPU power of my old computer, and could all play something like Subnautica or Deus Ex: Mankid Divided all at the same time and still get 1080p @ 60fps framerates.

 There was quite a bit of additional software/VM configuration to get optimal performance and to make sure that high load on one VM doesn't cause degrated performance on another.
-But that's probably a good topic for another post :smile:
+But that's probably a good topic for another post 🙂